-The CashPlus Business Account isn’t really a bank account in the traditional sense.
-Instead it works more like a prepaid credit card with some extended banking functions.
-The company behind the account, Advanced Payment Solutions, describes it as a ‘Prepaid Bank Account Alternative.’
+The Cashplus Business Account isn’t really a bank account in the traditional sense (though that may soon change).
+Instead it works more like a prepaid credit card with a host of extended banking functions.
+Cashplus (formerly APS) describes it as a ‘Prepaid Bank Account Alternative.’

 Don’t let the description fool you though, the account does offer many of the same features as regular high-street business bank account, but as it’s a prepaid account there’s no credit check, meaning it's open to those with bad/poor credit histories, or who might have previously been turned down for a business bank account.

-APS is the market leader in prepay cards, with clients ranging from government departments, councils, small businesses, and sole traders.
-The company has issued well over a million CashPlus Mastercards, and processed over £6bn worth of payments, so you're money is in safe hands.
+Cashplus is the market leader in prepay cards, with clients ranging from government departments, councils, small businesses, and sole traders.
+The company has issued well over a million CashPlus Mastercards, processed over £8bn worth of payments, and holds over £200m of deposits, so your money is certainly in safe hands.

 What can I do with the account?